- Home

 Notification

-Other Acceptance of Responsibility Separation Level Cases
+Acceptance of Responsibility for Separation Level Cases for an Individual Student

 Should the responding organization or group wish, the responding group or organization can submit a copy of any applicable action plans as developed by the responding organization or group, including those issued by a Headquarters when applicable, within five days of receiving the outcome determination and prior to the Sanctioning Panel, which will be shared with the Sanctioning Panel as a part of their materials for evaluation.
 The document should be no longer than five pages in length,